awsdocs/aws-transfer-user-guide/doc_source/transfer-file.md

 1. For **User name**, enter the name for the user that you created for your specific identity provider\.
 **Note**
-The user name should be one of the users you created or configured for your identity provider\.
+The username should be one of the users you created or configured for your identity provider\.
 AWS Transfer Family provides the following identity providers:
 [Working with service\-managed users](service-managed-users.md)
 [Using the AWS Directory Service identity provider](directory-services-users.md) [Working with custom identity providers](custom-identity-provider-users.md)